 If you want to learn more about the rich history behind the term, I recommend spending time to read This (.pdf download)

 Small, bar-like pubs, traditionally focused on offering tap-dispensed beer and often consumed while standing/leaning.
-However these days you will find these cosy, often smokey and down-to-earth.
+Working class at their core, you these days you will find these cosy, often smokey and down-to-earth.
 Don’t be surprised to find sports screens and pumping eurodance.

 The term is a shortening of the term kneipschenke, which already existed in the 18th century.
 These were rooms that were so narrow that the guests had to sit together.

-Traditional Hungarian pub or ‘kitchen’ with basic food served around communal tables.
-Generally down-to-earth but unfortunately dying out in droves, along with the case of 60-somethings that inhabit them.
+Originally, a traditional Hungarian pub or ‘kitchen’ offered basic food served around communal tables.
+Generally down-to-earth in nature, these types of kocsma are unfortunately dying out in droves, along with the case of the 60-somethings that inhabited them.

 Meaning not just pub but ‘quiet corner’.
 Whether that turns out in practice when the beer starts flowing would be up to an Icelander to tell you.